moaaz-ibrahim/MDB.github.io/README.md

  - if you want to use a DB in your project quickly and don't want to worry about installation and knowing the SQL language
  - if you are new to the world of DBMS and want to know how the work done

+GETTING STARTED:
+- fork this repo
+- navigate to the directory
+- run npm install
+USING DB
+- its simple jsut require db.js in your broject and you can start using all methods
+- feel free to contirubute and edit the methods inside db.js
+- if you want to link it to your project you can do all waht you want inside app.js

 ----------------------------
 what's new in V1.3:
 -Register using DB project V2.1